All Episodes

 Dr. Richard Sauter is my guest.

-His book, Underground Bases and Tunnels.
+His book, Underground Bases and Tunnels, What is the Government Trying to Hide?

-We're going to give his number and address to get the book and all of that sort of thing in just a moment.
+We're going to give his number and address to get book and all of that sort of thing in just a moment.

 So if you've not yet done it, run and get a pencil, please, right now.

-Many of you health conscious folks know about antioxidants and their amazing health benefits.
+Many of you health-conscious folks know about antioxidants and their amazing health benefits.

 Vitamin C is probably the most famous of these.